Brian Waldron: Salary cap breach

 On 22 April 2010, it was revealed that the Storm had significantly breached the salary cap during the 2006-09 seasons, with the club stripped of all team honours (including their 2007 and 2009 premierships, as well as their three minor premierships won between 2006 and 2008) achieved during this period, as well as the right to compete for premiership points for the rest of the season (which to that point was only six rounds old); further, they were fined $500,000 and forced to return $1.1 million in prize money, which would be distributed to the other fifteen clubs evenly.
 Waldron, who left the club in January, was identified as a main culprit of the breaches.

 In May 2011, a final report released by the National Rugby League recommended that Waldron never work in rugby league again.

-Four years after the scandal, Waldron apologized for his role in the saga, being quoted as saying:
+Four years after the scandal, Waldron apologised for his role in the saga, being quoted as saying:

 I take full accountability for my role, as the chief of the business the buck stops with me and right from the start I’m very remorseful and sorry for what happened.

 As CEO I ran an organisation that did some things that were wrong and outside the rules of the game and we pushed the boundaries.